British Values at St Catherine's

-Although in 2014-15 this is something which is developing in its significance for schools, it is not something new at St Catherine's.
+Although in 2014-15 this was something which was developing in its significance for schools, it was not something new at St Catherine's.
 British values are promoted in much of what we do, during school assemblies, Religious Education and Personal, Social and Health Education (PSHE) sessions.
 The values are also integral to our vision and values.

 As well as actively promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.

 The British values we espouse are not unique to Britain.
 We acknowledge that they differ in no way from the values of the many countries and the cultural backgrounds represented by families at St Catherine's

 Below are just a few examples of how we promote British values.

 Being part of Britain

 As a school, we value and celebrate the diverse heritages of everybody at St Catherine's.
 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions and customs in the course of the year; for example, Harvest Festival during the autumn term.
 We also value and celebrate national events, such as St George's Day, the Queen's official birthday and Royal Weddings.

 Democracy is central to how we operate here at St Catherine's.
 Children, parents and staff have many opportunities for their voices to be heard and influence positive change.